billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 * Change the magnification with the `Pixels/pad` box.
 * Click on a graph to highlight/select that pad in the viewer.
 * Click on a viewer pad to select that graph.
-* `For imec probes,` shift+click or right-click on a viewer pad to select its LF graph.
+* `For dual-band probes, like NP 1.0,` shift+click or right-click on a viewer pad to select its LF graph.
 * The spike (negative going) threshold `T` and antibounce `Stay low` settings only apply to spike detection.
 * Increase the sampling/display `Update (s)` interval to visualize infrequent activity.